Trump denounces verdict as a "disgrace" and vows "this is long from over" after felony conviction

 "This is long from over," he said, an indication that he will pursue an appeal.

-The jury of 12 New Yorkers reached its verdict after several hours of deliberations following a trial that spanned six weeks, finding that he broke the law by falsifying business records to cover up a $130,000 payment to adult film star Stormy Daniels in the run-up to the 2016 election.
+The jury of 12 New Yorkers reached its verdict after two days of deliberations, following a trial that spanned six weeks, finding that he broke the law by falsifying business records to cover up a $130,000 payment to adult film star Stormy Daniels in the run-up to the 2016 election.
 The decision is historic, making Trump the first former president to be convicted of a crime.

 He is set to be sentenced July 11, days before the start of the Republican National Convention, where he is expected to formally receive the party's nomination for president.